bbqkees/Domoticz-Pi-USB8-relay-board-SOS-solutions/README.md

 ## Step by Step instructions:

 ### Step 1: plug in the board and check if it is the right one
-Plug in the relay board on your Pi and log in with a SSH shell (F.i. with Putty).
+Plug in the relay board on your Pi and log in with via a SSH shell (F.i. with Putty).

 type: `sudo lsusb -v | more`<br>
 This will list all devices on USB.<br>
 With the spacebar you can check if the board there.<br>
-You should see this:
+You should see something like this somewhere in the list:
 ```
 idVendor           0x16c0
 idProduct          0x05df
 iManufacturer      1 www.dcttech.com
 iProduct           2 USBRelay8
 ```
+If not, you cannot use this method.
+If it is there, you can continue.

 ### Step 2: Add the USB device to a udev rule so it can be accessed by Domoticz
 To grant access to non-root users, define an udev rule for the devices:<br>
 Example: `SUBSYSTEMS=="usb", ATTRS{idVendor}=="16c0", ATTRS{idProduct}=="05df", MODE:="0666" `<br>
-(you need to put this in a udev file, do not copy and paste it into the terminal)<br>
+(you need to put this in a udev file, do not copy and paste it into the terminal. <br>Google it if you don't know how this works)<br>

 ### Step 3 for Non Raspberry PI -> Get and build the source
 F.i.: